zhashmik/Nlp-FHIR-Query-tool/README.md

 # Deployment
+-  Frontend: Hosted on Vercel : https://nlp-fhir-query-tool-n7vkg7v4o-zahras-projects-c0301a43.vercel.app/
+-  This is the main interface where you can:
+1. Enter natural-language-like patient queries
+2. View dynamic results and visualizations
+3. Get suggestions as you type

 -  Backend: Hosted on Render: https://nlp-fhir-query-tool-back-end.onrender.com/
--  Frontend: Hosted on Vercel : https://nlp-fhir-query-tool-n7vkg7v4o-zahras-projects-c0301a43.vercel.app/
+-  The backend processes queries, performs NLP, and fetches FHIR-compatible data.

 # TODO / Improvements
 -   Add OAuth2 + SMART on FHIR